COP3530/edugator-content/n-ary-trees/tries/lesson.md

 The time complexity for insertion is `O(n)` where `n` is the length of the target string because we must traverse each character in the string and create a new node if it does not exist.
 We do several operations in the loop:

-1. Check if the child node exists - This is `O(1)` because we are accessing an array.
+1. Check if the child node exists - This is `O(1)` because we are accessing an element in an array.
 2. Create a new node if the child node does not exist - This is `O(1)` because we are creating a new node.
 3. Set the current node to the child node - This is `O(1)` because we are setting a pointer.